-The Interconnection Feasibility Study evaluated the transmission impacts associated with the proposed interconnection of 201 MW of new wind generation at Jackson Fuller Substation.
+The Interconnection Feasibility Study evaluated the transmission impacts associated with the proposed interconnection of 250 MW of new wind generation at Jackson Fuller Substation.
 It consisted of steady-state power flow and short-circuit analyses only.
 The power flow analysis provided a preliminary identification of any thermal or voltage limit violations resulting from the interconnection, and for a NR request, a preliminary identification of network upgrades required to deliver the proposed generation to PSCo loads.
-The short circuit analysis identified any circuit breaker short circuit capability limits that would be exceeded as a result of the interconnection and, for a NR request, the delivery of the output of the proposed generator to PSCo loads.

 PSCo adheres to NERC / WECC Reliability Criteria, as well as internal Company criteria for planning studies.
+The following criteria was used for the study:

-During system intact conditions, criteria are to maintain transmission system bus voltages between 0.95 and 1.05 per-unit of system nominal / normal conditions, and steady-state power flows within 1.0 per-unit of all elements' thermal (continuous current or MVA) ratings.
-Operationally, PSCo tries to maintain a transmission system voltage profile ranging from 1.02 per-unit or higher at generation buses, to 1.0 per-unit or higher at transmission load buses.
-Following a single contingency element outage, transmission system steady state bus voltages must remain within 0.90 per-unit to 1.10 per-unit, and power flows within 1.0 per-unit of the elements' continuous thermal ratings.
+- For system intact conditions, transmission system bus voltages must be maintained between 0.95 and 1.05 per unit, and transmission line power flows must be maintained within 1.0 per unit of the transmission line thermal ratings. - Operationally, PSCo tries to maintain a transmission system voltage profile ranging from 1.02 per unit or higher at generation buses, and 1.0 per unit or higher at transmission load buses.

+Following a single element outage, transmission system bus voltages must be maintained within 0.90 per unit to 1.10 per unit, and transmission line power flows must be maintained within 1.0 per unit of the transmission line thermal ratings.

-For this project, potential affected parties include the Intermountain Rural Electric Association (IREA) transmission system in the regions south of the Denver area, Tri-State G&T (Mountain View EA), and CSU.
+For this project, potential affected parties include the IREA transmission system in the regions south of the Denver area, TSGT (Mountain View EA), and CSU.
 PSCo has contacted affected utilities during the course of this study.